sokket/tgTravisArtifactUploader/README.md

-# Upload Trevis Artifacts to Telegram
+# Upload Travis Artifacts to Telegram

 #### 1) Define some ENV variables
 ```